MSUSEL/msusel-snort-network-quality/README.md

 * Ubuntu Docker containers leverage Ubuntu Linux as their foundational image, providing a versatile platform for deploying a wide range of applications within Dockerized environments.
 Known for its extensive package repositories and widespread community support, Ubuntu offers robust compatibility and ease of use for developers familiar with Debian-based systems.
 Ubuntu Docker containers are favored for their comprehensive software ecosystem, enabling easy integration of dependencies and libraries necessary for complex applications.
 While slightly larger in size compared to Alpine, Ubuntu containers are preferred in scenarios where full compatibility with Ubuntu-specific software and packages is required, balancing flexibility with a broader support network within the Docker ecosystem.

 #### Steps
-1. Run Two Ubuntu Containers
+1. Start & Run Two Ubuntu Containers
    * `$ ‎docker run -dit —-name ubuntu1 ubuntu`
    * `$ ‎docker run -dit —-name ubuntu1 ubuntu`
      * These commands are used to start and run a Docker container.